rtrollebo/rtrollebo.github.io/_posts/2018-03-18-heating-of-solar-corona.md

 observe the highly dynamic features of the solar atmosphere.
 For example, many small-scale changes in the magnetic field (such as re-connection) occur too fast to be detectable by former instrumental configurations.
-However, with the introduction of the solar observation satellite IRIS (De Pontieu (2014)), its spectrograph delivers data with higher spatial and temporal resolution than ever before.
+However, since the Interface Region Imaging Spectrograph (IRIS, De Pontieu (2014)) became operational in late 2013, its spectrograph has delivered data with higher spatial and temporal resolution than ever before.